Nourish Your Soul: Continuum March 2018 E-Newsletter

 Contact: Elsa Ward at 203.498.4160 x 302 or firstname.lastname@example.org.

-Continuum’s new Individualized Services Program (ISP) offers people with developmental disabilities (such as Autism) the opportunity to live independently in their home while being active members of their community.
+Continuum's new Individualized Services Program (ISP) provides people with developmental disabilities (such as autism) with the opportunity to live independently in their home while being active members of their community.

 "Kim is always excited when staff come to pick her up, and it's relief for me to know that she's well taken care of." -- Elaine San Angelo, parent